Welcome to our Chinese Noodles and Wrappers ingredients page!

 You can find these in the refrigerated section of the Chinese grocery store.
 Unlike egg rolls, which are an American thing, spring rolls are legitimately Chinese.
 What’s more, they’re obviously seriously delicious.

-Spring Roll Wrappers – Vietnamese
+Vietnamese Spring Roll Wrappers – (bánh tráng)

 These Spring roll wrappers are used for Vietnamese type spring rolls but they can also be used for the Chinese Spring rolls for a gluten free roll.
 We have not used these wrapper in our recipes yet but expect to soon.
 So many recipes to and dishes to make!
 This one below is the square version but they come in the round versions as well.
+Bánh tráng are made with rice flour but some brands also add tapioca starch.
+They are easy to work with and once hydrated, you don’t need any additional cornstarch or egg to seal them!

 Pick up a pack of these Vietnamese spring roll wrappers and make some classic Vietnamese summer rolls today!